demidko/BookQuote/README.md

 # BookQuote

-Application for reading books and compiling book collections.
-This application is suitable for those who have read many different books and want to remember a selection of author's worlds.
+Web reader for compiling book collections.
+This application is suitable for those who have read a lot of different books and want to remember a selection of author's worlds.

 ## Usage